ercknz/MidStance-Gait-Analysis-Algorithms/README.md

 All code was tested in Matlab 2019a on Windows 7.

-Code is a working progress so I am pushing all .m files to github until its sorted out.
+Code is a working progress.

 No subject data or results is pushed to github and only remains locally.